rissajeanne/lucene/README.md

 If you have trouble INSTALLING or CONFIGURING the Solr server then you may try the following:

--   If you get 'Allowed memory size ... exhausted' errors while doing an index rebuild then you have to increase your 'memory\_limit' setting in php.ini.
+-   If you get `allowed memory size ... exhausted` errors while doing an index rebuild then you have to increase your `memory\_limit` setting in php.ini.
 Doing a huge index rebuild may require considerable memory resources.
 This cannot be fixed easily as it is due to memory leaks in the PHP mysql extension used by OJS.